 Barely anybody buys couture these days, and for big brands, couture shows are seen more as a marketing exercise than anything else.
 But if fashion fans stop viewing couture altogether, the practice is in danger of dying out.
 Enlisting the hype of Vetements may seem disingenuous to those still loyal to the artistry of couture and its historic guidelines, but given that it’s one of the most anticipated schedules in recent history, it may be just what couture needs to remain relevant.

 These new additions to the couture schedule might also spark a long-overdue revision of couture’s guidelines, meaning that more designers can upscale the quality of their designs without committing to individual fittings.
-Demi-couture is a sustainable concept; it’s arguable that consumers would be willing to pay higher prices for better quality garments and, as a result, a modified version of couture could become a commercially viable option.
+Demi-couture is a sustainable concept and it’s arguable that consumers would be willing to pay higher prices for better quality garments and, as a result, a modified version of couture could become a commercially viable option.

 If anything, these guest appointments are helping to erode the antiquated stuffiness surrounding haute couture, and proving that no practice—no matter how old—is truly sacred.